Fatima-Illana/ATHENS-SUBWAY-ROUTE-OPTIMIZATION-OF-THE-WITH-PYTHON-NETWORKX-TURTLE/README.md

 - **MetroAtenas.py**: Code implementing the interface and the A* algorithm.
 - **MetroAtenas.gif**: Image of the Athens subway map.
 - **metro_Atenas.xlsx**: Excel file containing distances between stations.
+- **CapturasFuncionamiento Folder**: Contains screenshots that shows the interface working.

 ## Execution